 When you dive deep into the actual description, sure, it manages to name some benefits and points of interest.
 But it is also impossible to read it in your head or out loud in a voice that is not monotone.

-This description is far from natural.
-It sounds as if a computer generated this text.
-This, of course, is nothing against the product or manufacturer.
-For all we know, this could be the most amazing shoe in the world.
+This product description is far from natural.
+It sounds as if a computer-generated this text.
+But, of course, there is nothing against the product or manufacturer.
+For all I know, this could be the most amazing shoe in the world.
 That being said, a quality product description is what sells a product online.
 If you have a poor quality description, odds are that you won’t attract the right buyers.

-All-in-all, the product description above is keyword cramming.
+All in all, the product description example from the first image is keyword cramming.
 While cramming as many keywords as you can into a description might help your search rankings, it most certainly won’t help guide your customers to making the right purchase.

-As you can see from the example above, the writing comes off as sloppy and almost unreadable.
+As you can see from the first example presented above, the writing comes off as sloppy and almost unreadable.
 This can easily scare away a customer.
 You need to aim for a description that is both readable and contains the right keywords.
 Always keep in mind that you need to optimize wisely any product description you’re going to write.

-Anytime you type something into a search bar, the search engine looks for the most relevant text based on what you typed in.
-So for example, if you typed in “Red gym shorts”, this is what will pop up:
+That being said, anytime you type something into a search bar, the search engine looks for the most relevant text based on what you typed in.
+So, for example, if you typed in “red women dress,” this is what will pop up:

-As you can see, all of these results have the keyword “red gym shorts” in them.
-That’s why it’s so important that you use those keywords correctly, and describe your products accurately.
+As you can see, all of these results have the keyword “red women dress” in them.
+That’s why it’s so important that you use those keywords correctly and describe your products accurately.
 To give you a little tip, you should use some SEO keyword tools to help you choose the most relevant keywords for your product descriptions.
 SEMrush Keyword Overview, Google Keyword Planner, or Ubersuggest by Neil Pattel are just a few examples in this regard.

-Let’s not kid ourselves here, nobody wants to read a long and boring description.
-This can sort of tie in with our first point.
+Let’s not kid ourselves here.
+Nobody wants to read a loooong and boring description.
+This can sort of tie in with my first point.
 You want to mention only the points that are beneficial and necessary.